loganbonsignore/Real-Estate-Data-Mining/README.md

 ![Example of terminal window as code executes](images/printout.png)

 Within a few seconds a new Chrome Browser window will launch and start navigating the web independently.
 In the *Terminal* or *Bash* window from which the code was executed, you will see a update statement print after data collection is complete for a parcel id.
 Once the program is finished a new excel file named “results.xlsx” will download to the same directory which holds “executable.py“ and “parcels.xlsx”.

+## Disclaimer
+Any web-scraping script depends on the code configuration of the website it is scraping.
+If decided necessary, website administrators can attempt to prevent web-scraping by making changes to their website’s code configuration.
+If this happens, it may break the script and the code will need to be updated.
+If you start receiving errors or notice data is not loading properly, this may be the case.